Bangar-Lovejesh/Certus/README.md

 # Certus

-An AI-powered virtual assistant designed to assist mortgage specialists and advisors in providing personalized mortgage and creditor insurance advice to clients.
-The application combines a modern Streamlit UI with powerful backend services including ChromaDB for vector search and OpenAI for natural language processing.
+Certus is an AI-powered virtual assistant designed to assist mortgage specialists and advisors in providing personalized mortgage and creditor insurance advice to clients.
+Built with Streamlit, the application combines a modern UI with powerful backend services including ChromaDB for vector search and OpenAI for natural language processing.

 ## Overview

-This tool helps financial advisors:
+Certus empowers financial advisors to:
-- Access AI-powered assistance for mortgage and insurance advice through a sophisticated chatbot interface
+- Provide AI-powered mortgage and insurance advice through an intelligent chatbot interface
-- Collect and manage client profile information through an intuitive, streamlined interface
+- Manage comprehensive client profiles with an intuitive, streamlined interface
-- Calculate and visualize mortgage payments with the interactive WIPT (What If Payment Tool) calculator
+- Calculate and visualize mortgage scenarios with the interactive WIPT (What If Payment Tool)
-- Generate personalized insurance recommendations based on client profiles and risk assessments
+- Generate data-driven insurance recommendations based on client risk profiles
-- Simulate the financial impacts of life events on clients (job loss, disability, critical illness, death)
+- Model financial impacts of critical life events (job loss, disability, illness, death)
-- Receive context-aware advisor alerts for timely cross-selling opportunities
+- Receive context-aware alerts for timely cross-selling opportunities
-- Track client mortgage journeys with visual timeline representations
+- Track mortgage application journeys with visual timeline representations
-- Access product information through vector search powered by ChromaDB and sentence transformers
+- Access product information through semantic search powered by ChromaDB
-- Manage and search product documentation with semantic search capabilities
+- Manage and search product documentation with advanced AI capabilities

 ## Table of Contents